jonnor/machinehearing/europython2021/notes.md

 # TODO

-- MFCC+LogisticRegression
-- Add slide on spectrogram
+- Add product pic for Soundsensing CTA
-- Add CNN neural network slide
+- Add internship etc for CTA

-- Improve CTAs for Soundsensing at end.
+- Add slide for MFCC+LogisticRegression

+- Check speaker notes in presentation mode
 - Add EuroPython logo to first/last slide

-- Check speaker notes in presentation mode

 - Do a full run-through of presentation
 - Record a video.
 With OBS